sucv/ValueInvesting/ReadMe.md

    - Copy the entire prompt text

 4. **Get your AI report:**
-   - Paste the prompt into Gemini 2.5 Pro (recommended) or Claude
+   - Paste the prompt into Claude 4.5 Sonnet > Gemini 2.5 Pro/Flash > GPT-5
    - Enable "deep thinking" or "reasoning" mode if available
    - Enable web search for latest news context
    - The AI will generate a detailed investment report with: